 Cryptographic non-disclosure proof, regulator-grade evidence packs, and selective disclosure for sharing only what each stakeholder needs.

-Intercepts every prompt before it reaches an AI, applies your data-disclosure policy at field level, and produces tamper-evident proof of what was redacted, when, under which rule, and what the AI never saw.
+Intercepts every prompt before it reaches an AI, applies your data-disclosure policy at field level, and produces tamper-evident evidence of what was redacted, when, under which rule, and what the AI never saw.

 Public-facing portal where regulators, auditors, and data subjects verify your data protection posture cryptographically.
-BBS+ selective disclosure means each stakeholder sees exactly what they need.
+Selective disclosure with cryptographic proof (in development) is designed to mean each stakeholder sees exactly what they need.
 No over-exposure.

 Agentic AI security platform with full provenance

 For organisations that run AI agents in regulated workflows, ZeroH delivers full agent action auditability, human delegation provenance, and knowledge controls.
-Every agent decision is signed and anchored.
+Every agent decision is designed to be signed and tamper-evidently recorded.

 ZeroH closes the gap between what your DPIA says and what your AI actually does.
 With proof that holds up to a regulator audit.

 Most audit logs prove what happened.
-ZeroH Disclosure proves what did not happen.
+ZeroH Disclosure is designed to evidence what did not happen.
 That a specific PII field was redacted before the prompt reached the model, under a specific policy, at a specific time.
-BBS+ signatures let you prove the negative without exposing the underlying data.
+Selective disclosure with cryptographic proof is designed to let you evidence the negative without exposing the underlying data.

 Originals stay on infrastructure under your control.
-Cryptographic anchors are written to Hedera, with on-soil consensus nodes in many jurisdictions.
+Cryptographic anchors are written to tamper-evident infrastructure with on-soil residency in supported jurisdictions.
 Evidence your data did not leave authorised jurisdictions, in a form your DPA can verify independently.

 Disclosure policies in ZeroH are machine-executable.
 The policy your DPIA describes is the same policy that runs in front of every AI prompt.
 When the auditor asks "show me the policy enforcement", you show them the signed runtime.
 Not a Word document.